When providing an email address as an input to the minFraud services, you can provide it either as plain text or as an MD5 hash.

 - Calculate the MD5 hash.

-You can review the code in our API clients see how to normalize an email address in various languages.
+You can review the code in our client APIs see how to normalize an email address in various languages.